Mission 19 · Stage 2

 Think of it like

-Like remembering a card color and picking the matching pile.
+Like remembering a card's color and putting it on the matching pile.

 Meet the parts